JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 ### The `permalink` key
 The `permalink` front matter key controls where a file is built to.
 More practically, it dictates what the URL will be for the page.

 When we don't want to create files for drafts or give them a URL, `permalink` should be set to `false`.
-To quote the [Eleventy docs](https://www.11ty.dev/docs/permalinks/#permalink-false): <q cite="https://www.11ty.dev/docs/permalinks/#permalink-false">If you set the `permalink` value to be `false`, this will disable writing the file to disk in your output folder.
+To quote the [Eleventy permalink docs](https://www.11ty.dev/docs/permalinks/#permalink-false): <q cite="https://www.11ty.dev/docs/permalinks/#permalink-false">If you set the `permalink` value to be `false`, this will disable writing the file to disk in your output folder.
 The file will still be processed normally (and present in collections, with its [url and outputPath properties](https://www.11ty.dev/docs/data-eleventy-supplied/) set to `false`) but will not be available in your output directory as a standalone template.</q>

 We don't want the file to still be present in collections though, that's where `eleventyExcludeFromCollections` comes in.